-During the weeks of violence that follow more than 1,000 die, the territory's infrastructure is destroyed and 500,000 of the entire population of 800,000 are forced to flee their homes, either to the country's interior or to neighbouring West Timor.
+During the weeks of violence that follow more than 1,000 die, infrastructure is destroyed and about 500,000 of the East Timor's entire population of 800,000 are forced to flee their homes, either to the country's interior or to neighbouring West Timor.

-On 12 September, Habibie agrees to the deployment of international forces to restore order in East Timor.
-The situation is finally brought under control after 20 September, when the International Force in East Timor (INTERFET), an UN-backed, Australian-led peacekeeping force, lands in Dili.
+On 12 September Habibie agrees to the deployment of international forces to restore order in East Timor.
+The situation is finally brought under control after 20 September when an international peacekeeping force lands in Dili.
 The militias retreat to West Timor, where they terrorise the East Timorese transported to the refugee camps there.

 The party takes 55 seats in the 88-seat Assembly, five seats short of the two-thirds majority it needs to form government in its own right.
 It becomes instead the dominant force in a coalition.
 Ramos-Horta retains his post as foreign minister.